 Our paper on this topic is available through the Journal of Neuroimaging here.
 Our methods are implemented as an R package

 mimosa, hosted on Neuroconductor and GitHub.
 You can download it here.
 For the most recent version, check out my GitHub repo here.

-I recently extended the MIMoSA method to segment T1 hypointense lesions.
-T2 hyperintense lesions lesions are non-specific to the level of multiple sclerosis tissue destruction and show weak correlations with clinical variables.
+I extended the MIMoSA method to segment T1 hypointense lesions.
+T2 hyperintense lesions are non-specific to the level of multiple sclerosis tissue destruction and show weak correlations with clinical variables.
 T1 hypointense lesions are more specific to axonal loss and link closer with clinical covariates.
-Unfortunately, T1 hypointense lesions are very difficult to automatically segment since they present to gray matter.
+Unfortunately, T1 hypointense lesions are very difficult to automatically segment since they present similarly to gray matter.

 Warning: The content below contains spoilers for Game of Thrones and some foul language.

 To deal with my deep and intense sadness resulting from a lack of a new Game of Thrones season in 2018 I decided to make a shiny app available at this link https://alval.shinyapps.io/got_shiny/.
 The app creates a network of the characters based on number of times a single character speaks another characters name using the TV scripts.